Rollmasterkush/rollmasterkush.github.io/_posts/2020-07-19-CRC-concentrates-explained.md

 ![Closed Loop Extraction System]({{"../assets/img/closed-loop-extraction.jpg" | relative_url}}){:class="post-lg-2"}
 <div class="text-center blog-caption">
-[Apeks Supercritical CO2 Closed Loop Extraction System](https://www.apekssupercritical.com/extraction-systems/introductory-the-bambino/).
+<a href="https://www.apekssupercritical.com/extraction-systems/introductory-the-bambino/">Apeks Supercritical CO2 Closed Loop Extraction System</a>.
 This system can process up to 14 pounds of dried cannabis in a single day.
 A Color Remediation Column is added to an existing system similar to one like this.
 </div>